Gothdir/ComfyUI-SpeakerSplit/README.md

 character's voice, and feed that same reference into every following generation.

 - **No HuggingFace token required** (unlike pyannote — no gated model, no login).
-- **Runs with zero extra packages** in a basic MFCC mode, or with **SpeechBrain ECAPA** embeddings for accurate separation of similar voices.
+- **SpeechBrain ECAPA** embeddings by default for accurate separation, even of similar-sounding voices.
+Strongly recommended — install it and leave it on.
+- Still runs with **zero extra packages** (MFCC fallback) if you just want to wire things up, but ECAPA is what makes the results actually usable.
 - Every widget has an inline tooltip explaining what it does and how to tune it.

 ---